Kbouti/Local-Library/README.md

 We've installed nodemon and written a script.
 Now to start (and watch) the server we only need to run: npm run devstart

+Next we updated the versions of all our dependencies in package.json